I am altering my course to starboard

 The Blue Ensign may be flown only by members of certain yacht clubs and reserves.

 Between 1652 and 1864 there were three squadrons of the Royal Navy, with red, white and blue ensigns.
 Each squadron had its admirals, vice-admirals and rear admirals; Lord Nelson was Vice Admiral of the White; the Admiral of the Red was also Admiral of the Fleet.

 n An ensign was once a junior officer responsible for carrying the ensign.
 It is now a rank in the US Navy comparable with a midshipman.

 Emergency Position Indicating Radio Beacon.

-An emergency position-indicating radio beacon (EPIRB) is a type of emergency locator beacon, a portable battery powered radio transsmitterused in emergencies to locate vessels and persons in distress.
+An emergency position-indicating radio beacon (EPIRB) is a type of emergency locator beacon, a portable battery powered radio transmitter used in emergencies to locate vessels and persons in distress.
 In the event of an emergency, such as the ship sinking, the transmitter is activated and transmits a continuous radio signal (at 406MHz) which is detected by satellites operated by an international consortium of rescue services, COSPAS-SARSAT which is used by SAR teams to locate the EPIRB.
 The feature distinguishing modern EPIRBs, often called GPIRBs, from other types of emergency beacon is that they contain GPS receivers and broadcast their position, usually accurate within to 100 metres.

 Other types of emergency locator beacons include